finspresso/finspresso/inflation/README.md

 sudo ln -s <base folder of repo>/finspresso/inflation/browser/php_files /opt/lampp/htdocs/inflation/php_files
 ```

-After that you should be able to open the lik_evolution.html with your browser:
+After that you should be able to open the lik_evolution.html with your browser e.g. with Chrome:

 ```sh
 /opt/google/chrome/chrome http://localhost/projects/mysql/lik_evolution.html